o19s/payload-component/README.md

 `mvn package` to generate the latest jar in the target folder.

-__This component was first dreamed up at the (September 2019 Lucene Hackday)[https://opensourceconnections.com/blog/2019/09/23/what-happens-at-a-lucene-solr-hackday/].__
+__This component was first dreamed up at the [September 2019 Lucene Hackday](https://opensourceconnections.com/blog/2019/09/23/what-happens-at-a-lucene-solr-hackday/).__